mikko-apo/ki-router.js/README.md

 To run automated tests run following:

     npm install
-    grunt connect:http8080 build watch
+    grunt connect:http8090 build watch

-Connect your browser to [http://localhost:8080/spec/test.html](http://localhost:8080/spec/test.html) to run tests.
+Connect your browser to [http://localhost:8090/spec/test.html](http://localhost:8080/spec/test.html) to run tests.

-You can also connect to ports 80, 443, 8080 and 8443 with
+You can also connect to ports 80 (http), 443 (https), 8090 (http) and 8443 (https)

     grunt connect build watch